THE FEATHERED BONE

 “Feathers—no matter what size or shape or color—are all the same, if you think about them.
 They’re soft.
 Delicate.
 But the secret thing about feathers is . . . they are very strong.”

-Unable to cope with her guilt, Amanda’s daughter sinks in depression.
+Unable to cope with her guilt, Amanda’s daughter sinks into depression.
 And Amanda’s husband turns destructive as he watches his family succumb to grief.
 Before long, Amanda’s whole world has collapsed.

 Amanda knows she has to save herself before it’s too late.
 As she continues to search for Sarah, she embarks on a personal journey, seeking hope and purpose in the wake of so much tragedy and loss.